ibrahimisad8/Record_Keeping_App/README.md

 # Project Title And Description

 AKIHA ACCOUNTING SOFTWARE.
 This is a record keeping app.
-It's meant to hold data that is entered after the employees finish the day.
+It's meant to hold data after the employees finish the day.